 What “Making a Murderer” means for you?

 Many of the people who watched “Making a Murderer” will never need to speak to a criminal defense attorney.
 However, it’s nearly impossible to watch and not ask “what if I am wrongly accused of a crime?
 Will the system protect me?”
 In a case such as Avery’s, where complicated DNA evidence and false confessions form the basis of the state’s charges, hiring a smart and skilled criminal defense team is of the utmost importance.
-The attorneys at Meyer Van Severen, S.C. have the experience to handle every type of case and are not afraid to fight for their clients’ rights.
+The attorneys at Van Severen Law Office have the experience to handle every type of case and are not afraid to fight for their clients’ rights.
 If you or a loved one is facing charges of any severity, contact us immediately.